 - Ecological taxes and fees.
 Taxes or fees on CO2 emissions or other ecological damages are intended to reduce resource consumption and create incentives to reduce reliance on fossil fuels.
 This is important in order to ensure that consumer demand supports the most environmentally sustainable options, especially in the context of a policy that puts more money in the pockets of people with a lot of pent-up demand.
 At the same time, ecological taxes should lead to the creation of a lot of new jobs in the insulation of buildings, investments in energy efficiency and sustainable agriculture.

-- Increased taxes on large inheritances, large wealth, high incomes and/or capital gains; intensified pursuit of tax evasion, money laundering etc. Tax increases can only feasibly be collected from people with superfluous income, and should be focused on unearned incomes (for example, an heir has done zero work in order to receive that inheritance).
+- Increased taxes on large inheritances, large wealth, high incomes and/or capital gains; better enforcement of laws against tax evasion, money laundering etc. Tax increases can only feasibly be collected from people with superfluous income, and should be focused on unearned incomes (for example, an heir has done zero work in order to receive that inheritance).
 In Germany, there is certainly room to increase taxes on the rich, because the public sector share of the GNP as well as the taxes imposed on the highest income earners have been reduced substantially since the 1990s.
 In the post-covid situation, income based on property (for example, rental properties) has been affected far less that income based on work (including entrepreneurship).
 Thus, social justice demands mor taxation of property.based income.

 The question of how exactly a self-determined service for the common good is to be financed will become truly relevant, as well as answerable, once it has been tested at reasonably large scale in several localities.